How Inpatient Mental Health Treatment Works (Is It Right for Me?)

 - Individual therapy sessions

 Group therapy sessions can be educational, therapeutic, or both.
 Their goal is to help you understand your symptoms and learn how to manage them.
-They will also help you and others in the group feel seen and understood.
-This can help you accept yourself and your condition and start to heal.
+They also help you and others in the group connect and feel understood.
+This can help you process and accept what happened and start to heal.

 Individual therapy in an inpatient unit helps you analyze the conditions that led to your mental health crisis and hospital admission.
 These sessions can help you gain insight into what happened and how you can recover.
-They will also help you and your clinical team put together an effective discharge plan and identify goals for ongoing therapy in the community.
+They can also help you identify goals for ongoing therapy in the community.

-Therapeutic activities are designed to help you feel calm and grounded.
+Therapeutic activities are designed to help you feel more calm and grounded.
 During a mental health crisis, your nervous system is overwhelmed.
-Soothing activities can help you heal your nerves, regain your ability to focus on the present, and become better able to participate in and benefit from other therapeutic interventions.
+Soothing activities can help you heal your nerves, regain your ability to focus on the present moment, and participate in therapy more fully.

 What Are the Downsides of Inpatient Mental Health Treatment?

-While psychiatric hospitals and units have moved past many of the horrors we once associated with them, it’s fair to say they can still sometimes be scary places to be, especially if you’ve never been to one before.
+It’s also true that psychiatric hospitals have very real downsides.
+While they are no longer the horrifying places they once were, it’s fair to say they can still sometimes be scary places to be, especially if you’ve never been to one before.

 Psychiatric units and facilities treat a wide range of patients.
-This means a severely depressed person who cringes at how loud a shuffling newspaper sounds can be put on the same unit as a person experiencing a psychotic episode who is screaming at the top of their lungs.
+This means a severely depressed person who cringes at how loud a shuffling newspaper sounds can be put on the same unit as someone who is experiencing a psychotic episode and screaming at the top of their lungs.

 The fact that psychiatric units gather people together who are having some of the worst times of their lives can make them stressful places to be.